Dear Ms. Vicki,

 1. Find more spouse support at SpouseBuzz.com and on Military.com/spouse.
 There is a lot of information about all stages of military life online, including help with parenting alone and with all kinds of job skills.

 I'm not sure what branch of service your husband joined, but basic training and other skills training will be just a few short months.
 Afterward, he will relocate to his permanent unit, where you and your children can join him.

 2. Build support now.
 You have to reach out to family and friends for support because this is difficult for you.
 Remind yourself that you are not weak -- this is just difficult.

-It is important that you continue to build a wellness plan that includes support from close family and friends, spiritual support and exercise -- a great stress reliever that can also counteract depressive symptoms.
+It is important that you continue to build a wellness plan that includes support from close family and friends, spiritual support and exercise, which is a great stress reliever that can also counteract depressive symptoms.

 3. Remember your children are watching.
 Your children will pick up your emotional cues.
-In other words, if you are sad, they will be sad etc. I know this is a lot for you to handle especially with young children.
+In other words, if you are sad, they will be sad etc. I know this is a lot for you to handle, especially with young children.
 I had to do the same.
-I remember my husband being in Ranger school in the heat of summer in Fort Benning, Georgia, while I was pregnant and taking care of our toddler.
+I remember my husband being in Ranger School in the heat of summer at Fort Benning, Georgia, while I was pregnant and taking care of our toddler.
 My life was no vacation in the Bahamas either!

 You can also call Military OneSource at (800) 342-9647 to speak to a counselor for free 24/7.
 You may also have a health insurance plan through your own work where you don't need a referral.
 In this case, you should check for the availability in your area.
 These symptoms could be something that won't go away soon enough.

 Again, please call for an appointment and stay in touch with me because I will be thinking about you.